• Skip to primary navigation

 I think the sugar also helps thicken it, so if you opt out of the sugar, your apple butter might be slightly thinner.

 There is no magical timing for apple butter, you simply cook it down until it deepens in color and is the consistency you want.
-It will thicken as it cools, so keep that in mind.
+The cooking time will vary based on the amount of apples, the amount of liquid you start with, and the cooking method.

 Here is a short video showing me doing the scrape test.